MicroAIInc/MicroAI-Security-and-Monitoring/README.md

   <img src="./docs/images/microai-logo.png" alt="MicroAI Logo" width="250">
 </p>

-<h3 align="center">MicroAI Security and Monitoring</h3>
+<h3 align="center">MicroAI Security & Monitoring</h3>

 <p align="center">
-  MicroAI Security is an Edge-native AI platform that embeds and trains advanced security algorithms directly on a device, machine, or process.
+  MicroAI Security & Monitoring is an Edge-native AI platform that embeds and trains advanced security algorithms directly on a device, machine, or process.
 </p>

 <p align="center">
-  This guide will help you <strong>install</strong>, <strong>configure</strong>, and <strong>validate</strong> the MicroAI Security and Monitoring agent, ensuring it operates correctly and securely.
+  This guide will help you <strong>install</strong>, <strong>configure</strong>, and <strong>validate</strong> the MicroAI Security & Monitoring agent, ensuring it operates correctly and securely.
 No technical expertise is required—just follow the steps carefully, and you'll have the agent up and running in no time!
 </p>